Characters: Bleach Karakura Town Residents

 - Evil Twin: To Ichigo in his first appearence, though he's really more of a Delinquent than outright evil.

-- Extremity Extremist: Has enhanced leg muscles, giving him great jumping and kicking abilities.
+- Extremity Extremist: He enhances the leg muscles of whatever body he inhabits, giving him great jumping and kicking abilities.

 - Lovable Coward: He always tries to avoid any kind of conflict.
 However, he's shown that he's willing to die to protect the lives of people he doesn't even like.